kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 </pre>

 #### FreeSurfer
-MCRIBS converts and remaps its output into FreeSurfer-compatible format, provided within the `freesurfer/` folder.
-An overview of FreeSurfer file outputs (from Recon-all) is available in the [FreeSurfer Wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllOutputFiles) as well as this [FreeSurfer Tutorial #3: Recon-all](https://andysbrainbook.readthedocs.io/en/latest/FreeSurfer/FS_ShortCourse/FS_03_ReconAll.html) from Andy's Brain Book.
+MCRIBS converts and organizes its output into a FreeSurfer-compatible format, provided in the `freesurfer/` folder of the Data Release.
+The output files follow the structure of FreeSurfer’s `recon-all` results, which are documented in the [FreeSurfer Wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllOutputFiles) and explained in [FreeSurfer Tutorial #3: Recon-all](https://andysbrainbook.readthedocs.io/en/latest/FreeSurfer/FS_ShortCourse/FS_03_ReconAll.html) from Andy's Brain Book.

 <pre class="folder-tree">
 freesurfer/